flowscripter/docs/design/domain-model-concepts.md

 When a graph is added to a session, there are restrictions applied as to what graph changes can be made.

-A graph provides for callbacks when changes to the graph structure or operators occur e.g. EOS, new pin
+A graph provides for callbacks when changes to the graph structure or operators occur (e.g. EOS, new pin).

 A sub-graph encapsulates a number of linked operators as a single operator allowing hierarchical definition of graphs.